Private State

 The insert_from_public

 allow public function to insert notes into private storage.
-This is very useful when we want to support private function calls that have been initiated in public, such as shielding in the token contract codealong tutorial.
+This is very useful when we want to support private function calls that have been initiated in public.

 The usage is similar to using the insert